WayneKeenan/picraftzero/README.md

  + cross platform, tested to work on Pi, Linux, Mac & Windows.
  + able to run without any additional hardware (e.g. Pi HATs or joypads), handy for dev & testing.
+ + able to use desktop connected gamepads and mobile paired gamepads if your PC or mobile webbrowser supports the HTML5 Gamepad API

 # Example

 This is example is for robot that has 2 motors.
 It can be control using game controllers and web browsers on most desktop and mobile platforms.
 If a camera is attached then video can be streamed to the client.
-You can see it in action [here](https://twitter.com/cannonfodder/status/875368943661318146).

 ```python
 #!/usr/bin/python3